Dobbaq/team5/README.md

 - **Description**: This method takes in a name, location, and Type, and moves the corresponding component to the provided location while removing it from its previous location.
 To do this, it needs to update three fields in the Map class (locations, components, field).
 For this method to work, there needs to be an existing component with the name and type provided.
 - **Test**: This test creates a ghost and moves it to a new location by calling move().
 It then makes sure that the ghost was moved properly and that it has been removed from its initial position.
 ### Map - getLoc(Location Loc)
-- **Description**: For the given location argument, This functionreturns what is currently at the location (Empty, Pacman, Cookie, Ghost, Wall).
+- **Description**: For the given location argument, This method returns what is currently at the location (Empty, Pacman, Cookie, Ghost, Wall).
 - -**Test**: The test checks to see if a previously inserted element at (x,y) gets correctly returned from the location loc
 ### Map - attack(String name)
 - **Description**: The method controls ghosts attacking pacman.
 If the ghost was able to successfully attack pacman and update the display to do so return true, otherwise return false.
 - -**Test**: If a ghost is within 1 x/y coordinate from pacman, the test will return true verifying that pacman has been attacked
 ### Map - eatCookie(String Name)
 - **Description**: The method controls Pacman eating a cookie.
-When the function is able to successfully update display to eat a cookie it returns the Cookie component that has been eaten, otherwise it returns null.
+When the method is able to successfully update display to eat a cookie it returns the Cookie component that has been eaten, otherwise it returns null.
 - -**Test**: The test makes sure that if pacman is at x,y and cookie is not at x,y then it will return null.
 It also verifies that there will be a return value if the cookies coordinates = pacmans coordinates